 The Team

-Korshi Dosoo is one of the two principal investigators of the project Corpus of Coptic Magical Formularies at the Julius Maximilian University of Würzburg.
-From 2018 to 2023 he was the team leader of the project The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt.
+Korshi Dosoo is a researcher at the French National Centre for Scientific Research (CNRS), within the UMR 8167 Orient et Méditerranée.
+He is a former principal investigator of the project Corpus of Coptic Magical Formularies, and current external collaborator.
+From 2018 to 2023 he was the team leader of the project The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt, of which the Corpus of Coptic Magical Formularies is the successor.
 Formerly ATER (lecturer) at the University of Strasbourg and post-doctoral researcher on the Labex RESMED project Les mots de la paix.
 His PhD thesis, Rituals of Apparition on the Theban Magical Library was completed in 2015 at Macquarie University, Australia.
-His research focuses on magic and lived religion in Egypt from the Ptolemaic to Mamluk periods as revealed by papyrological and epigraphic sources.
+His research focuses on magic and lived religion in Roman, Late Antique, and early Islamic Egypt.

 Korshi’s page on academia.edu